jbellis/jvector/README.md

   up front, you can just call `build()` and it will parallelize the build across all available cores.
 Otherwise you can call `addGraphNode` as you add vectors; this is non-blocking and can be called concurrently from multiple threads.
-- Call `GraphIndexBuilder.complete` when you are done adding vectors.
+- Call `GraphIndexBuilder.cleanup` when you are done adding vectors.
 This will optimize the index and make it ready to write to disk.
-(Graphs that are in the process of being built can be searched at any time; you do not have to call *complete* first.)
+(Graphs that are in the process of being built can be searched at any time; you do not have to call `cleanup` first.)

 Searching the index:
 - [`GraphSearcher`](./jvector-base/src/main/java/io/github/jbellis/jvector/graph/GraphSearcher.java) is the entry point for searching.
 Results come back as a [`SearchResult`](./jvector-base/src/main/java/io/github/jbellis/jvector/graph/SearchResult.java) object that contains node IDs and scores, in